Budgie-Smugglers and Bible-Bashers: Our Best Photos from London Pride

 Videos by VICE

+The biggest story of the day was probably that CNN mistook a spoof ISIS flag decorated with dildos and butt plugs for a real ISIS flag.
+Or that the US had legalized gay marriage nationwide the day before, giving many even more cause for celebration.
+Or that the entire thing went off without a hitch, that everyone had a great time, and that there were a bunch of really well-dressed dogs in attendance, again proving Pride to be one of London’s best street parties.

-We sent photographer Lily Rose Thomas along to get excruciatingly close to a load of lube, butts, penis sweets and judgy evangelisers.
+We sent photographer Lily Rose Thomas along to get excruciatingly close to a load of lube, butts, penis sweets, and judgy evangelizers.
 Have a look at her photos below.